Wyatt23/js-objects-functions/readme.md

 #### Calling and Referencing a Function

-We've defined a function.
+We have defined a function.
 Now we need to call it...

 **Q. Now we that we have stored that function in memory, how to do we use it?**